-For the Essential 'how to watch the Marvel movies in order' version, we’ll stick to the movies, while the hardcore option can (and shall, damn it) include TV shows, Netflix shows, short films included on DVDs, web-only shows, the whole shebang.
+For the Essential 'how to watch the Marvel movies in order' version, we’ll stick to the movies, while the hardcore option can (and shall, damn it) include TV shows, former Netflix shows, Disney Plus Shows, short films included on DVDs, web-only shows, the whole shebang.

 If something’s worth doing, it’s worth doing right.

 How long is this going to take, you might be wondering?
-Well, based on some time-consuming, biro-finishing maths, we estimate the just-the-films option to come to around 50 hours, the hardcore extras to come to an additional 190 hours and therefore the full hardcore option to take somewhere in the region of 240 hours.
-Do it all back-to-back and you're looking at 10 days straight of watching.
+Well, based on some time-consuming, biro-finishing maths, we estimate the just-the-films option to come to around 50 hours, the hardcore extras to come to an additional 190 hours and therefore the full hardcore option to take somewhere in the region of 270 hours.
+Do it all back-to-back and you're looking at 10 days' straight watching.

 There’s a lot of it, isn’t there?
 So let’s not waste any more time.

 Disney Plus has arrived in the UK - you can pay £79.90 for the year, or £7.99 a month.